 The Dublin Area covers all EU Member States.
 The Schengen Area encompasses most EU Member States, with the exception of the UK and Ireland, which have opted not to implement all Schengen rules.
 Four other EU States (Bulgaria, Romania, Cyprus and Croatia) are members but do not fully apply the Schengen rules.
 The "associated States", i.e. Switzerland, Norway, Iceland and Liechtenstein, are the only non-EU Member States to fully apply the Schengen and Dublin Regulations.

 As an associated State, Switzerland is committed to implementing further developments of the Schengen and Dublin legislative frameworks.

 Switzerland’s right to shape EU decisions

 In the further development of Schengen/Dublin law, Switzerland has a right to participate in shaping decisions but not a formal right to participate in making them.
-As part of Switzerland’s right to participate in decision-shaping, the Swiss justice minister, Federal Councillor Simonetta Sommaruga, regularly takes part in the meetings of the EU justice and home affairs ministers.
-This body meets to decide – as a rule in parallel with the European Parliament – on the adoption of all new laws in the area of the Schengen Agreement.
+As part of Switzerland’s right to participate in decision-shaping, the Swiss justice minister, Federal Councillor Karin Keller-Sutter, regularly takes part in the meetings of the EU justice and home affairs ministers.
+This body meets to decide – as a rule in parallel with the European Parliament – on the adoption of all new laws.
 Once a law is adopted, Switzerland then decides autonomously whether or not it will adopt a corresponding new legal provision.
 In the event of non-adoption, the EU and Switzerland are required to seek pragmatic solutions.
 Ultimately, non-adoption of the new legal development could lead to the termination of the agreement.